By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 And there's a whole lot of us out there that also don't want Trump.

-And we may be temporarily aligned with the quote unquote establishment, but that doesn't mean I back them either.
+And we may be temporarily aligned with the quote-unquote establishment, but that doesn't mean I back them either.

-I'm not saying that you are the idea.
+I'm not saying that you are.

 You are inferring that.

-I'm not saying anything of the it really It but you you weren't at Sea Island, Georgia this weekend meeting with those people plotting to stop Trump, were you?
+But you weren't at Sea Island, Georgia this weekend meeting with those people plotting to stop Trump, were you?

 That's who I was talking about.